ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Why else would Young Lady Bhela take the Chef Chief position if she didn’t expect for her lover to come tonight?
 He’ll come for sure!”

-“Yeah, yeah, everybody is saying Young Lady Bhela doing just for that!”

-Bhela found it was amazing how people could conjure their own rumors despite not seeing the true story by their own eyes.
+Bhela looked at them calmly.
+Inside she found it amazing how people could conjure their own stories despite not seeing the true story by their own eyes.

-And just when the young ladies started getting excited discussing Young Lady Bhela’s ‘love life’, a vigorous shout resounded the courtyard announcing that Blackwood Family had arrived.
+And just when the young ladies about to get excited discussing Young Lady Bhela’s “love life”, a vigorous shout resounded the courtyard announcing that Blackwood Family had arrived.

 “Blackwood Family?” someone cocked their head and looked over the direction of the gate.
 “What kind of family is so bold announcing their names in other family’s ngajen ceremony?
-Not even Village Head’s Elzhier Family would do to the ceremony host!”
+Not even Village Head’s Elzhier Family patriarch’d be such big person to be able throwing their weights around to Ngajen Ceremony’s host!”

-“Only foreigners to be that stupid to be rude in big family like Malikh!
-If this is my place I’d send a guard to kick their ass out as soon as possible!”

-“Look over there!
-Malikh Family elders are rushing to the gate!
-Let’s check out how’s Malikhs going to deal with it!”

-Curious guests were tailing the elders to see some commotion they thought would occur.
+Curious guests tailed the hurried Malikh Family elders to see some commotion they thought would occur.
 However, not only did the Malikhs not make a fuss over it, they even bowed their heads toward the newly arrived noble as if they were servants greeting their returning master.
 Young people were overly excited because nobles were foreign and appeared in stories all of their lives.

 Meanwhile, Mila, who already went back with her friend, was gritting teeth with anger.
-Beside her Romana was holding the tomboy back, though concerned she didn't say a word.

 “Why should I am the one who always had to hold myself back?”
 Mila hissed in a low voice as if she was wronged.

-“Look around and think about who’s receiving the blow the most.
-Everyone’s talking about your cousin right now--do you want to make it worse for him?”
+Romana was beside her, warning her, “You, don’t be hasty!
+Look around and think about who’s receiving the blow the most.
+Everyone’s talking gossips about Bhela, and then eventually they’ll start to talk about your cousin.
+Against bullshit your cousin is usually having I-don’t-care attitude, do you think his social reputation can survive if the topic taking an unexpected turn?
+Do you want to make it worse for him?”

-After hearing her friend’s warning, Mila began to take a deep breath and think things through.
+After hearing her friend’s elaborate warning, Mila began to take a deep breath and think things through.
 Romana was right.
-When she opened her ears Mila could hear people comparing the young master of this noble Blackwood Family with her cousin Shira.
-They compared such a gallant-looking young noble with a trash of Yashura Family young master, adding with their own biased seasoning here and there, making her cousin Shira look really bad.
+When she opened her ears Mila could hear a few people comparing the young master of this noble Blackwood Family with her cousin Shira.
+They compared such a gallant-looking young noble with a trash of Yashura Family young master, adding with their own biased seasoning here and there, making her cousin Shira look really lousier than he usually was.
 Mila trembled as her face boiled red from holding back her anger.

+Mila took a deep breath again.
+Released it.
+She looked at Romana and asked.

-“Where’s Shira right now?”
+“Where’s that kid right now?”

-“I think he went hiding!”
-Romana said.
+“Shira?
+I think he went hiding!”

 “Hiding?!
-He’s embarrassed to show his face that much?”
+Suddenly he cares about face and know what is shame now?”

-After circling around a bit, Mila found the boy’s silhouette in the shadow far from the braziers' light.
+After searching around a bit, Mila and Romana found the boy’s silhouette in the shadow far from the braziers' light.
 There, he was squatting, hiding along with two other silhouettes who were also squatting in a suspicious manner.

 “Now, young master, where the hell did you get this coin?” someone whispered from the suspicious bunch.

 The reply came also in the same hushed manner.
 “Don’t ask me now, just know I’ve got a few more hidden in my house.
-I can’t move my family, but if you’re fine with this, I can invest in your goods earlier.”
+I can’t move my family until at least a few years after my coming of age ceremony--but if you’re fine with this, I can invest in your goods earlier.”

 “We’re fine?
 Of course we’re fine!
 Don’t you know how amazing this coin is?”